 - Polar Silver

-Certain colors are more desirable in specific markets, with collectors in different regions or segments favoring unique shades.
+Certain colors are more desirable in specific regions, with collectors in different parts of the world favoring unique shades.

 Interior choices were equally varied: black leather, cashmere beige, cobalt blue, and even purple.